anwi11/Microsoft-Engage_2022-Project-2-/README.md

 # Microsoft-Engage_2022-Project-2-
-This repository contains project 2 i.e. data analysis.
+This repository contains project 2 i.e. data analysis for Automotive Industry.
 You need Power Bi desktop to open some files included.